Services in Salla

 - Café and restaurant, souvenirs

-Nature exhibition at Salla Visitor Centre
+Nature Exhibition at Salla Visitor Centre

 A nature exhibition can be visited free of charge in Salla Visitor Centre.
 The exhibition provides information about the old-growth forests and their species in Salla National Park and its vicinity and gives an introduction to the magnificent geological sites in the area.
+The exhibition has been updated in 2020–2022.

 In Salla National Park, information boards can be found in Kaunisharju parking area, Salla Wilderness Park and Sallatunturi (ski resort).
 These information boards are in Finnish and English.

-Services provided by partners
+Services Provided by Partners

 Metsähallitus’ partners providing services in Salla National Park and nearby area.